SusanQu/datasketch-1/README.md

 # datasketch-1
-Correlation between an individual stock and the entire market
+Correlation between Shopify and S&P.

 Made with Python and Plotly in Jupyter Notebook.
 Github performs a static render of the notebooks and it doesn't include the embedded HTML/JavaScript that makes up a plotly graph.